Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Spatial and Statistical Modeling

 \subsection{Estimating Neighborhood Variance, $\varij$.}

 Having estimated the mean $\muij$, we now focus on estimating the neighborhood variance $\varij$.
 Estimating $\muij$ involved model and system parameters and fairly intuitive methods with sound connections to the physical world.
 The estimation of the variance $\varij$, on the other hand, proved to be much more difficult, with less pronounced dependence on the transmit and receive beams.
 Consider \figref{fig:varij-a}, which shows scattered pairs of the true fitted $\parens{\muij,\varij}$.
 We can observe that the variance $\varij$ varies significantly with the mean but that it tends to be smaller with higher $\muij$.
+Conceptually, this suggests that beam pairs seeing high self-interference tend to observe less variability across their neighborhood---in line with conclusions drawn in \cite{roberts_att_angular}.
 Fitting a simple linear estimator to the true $\parens{\muij,\varij}$, shown as the dashed line, allows us to make the linear estimate $\varijbar$ of the variance $\varij$ using the mean $\muij$ via

-where $\alpha = -0.733$ and $\beta = 42.53$ are the fitted slope and bias of our linear estimator.
+where $\alpha = -0.733$ and $\beta = 42.53$ are the slope and bias of the linear estimator fitted to our measurements.
 While this simple estimator captures the general trend in variance as a function of the mean, it does not capture its broad and seemingly random variability observed in \figref{fig:varij-a}.
 To estimate $\varijest$, we therefore include randomness from a normal distribution in conjunction with the linear estimator to increase its variability.
-Following the linear estimator, the final estimate $\varijest$ is made via
+Following the linear estimator, $\varijest$ is drawn via

 where the variance of the normal distribution is fitted as $\nu^2 = 126.091$ based on the distribution of the error $\braces{\varij - \varijbar}$ illustrated in \figref{fig:varij-b}; here, $\brackets{x}^+ = \maxop{x,0}$ simply ensures $\varijest \geq 0$.